kadena-docs/kadena-docs/docs/quickstart.md

    "Hello, Pistolas! ~ from Kadena"
    </CodeBlock>

+   If you want to deploy this contract on the local development network, copy the module code to a file with the `.pact` file extension—for example, create a `greeting.pact` file—then create a transaction to deploy the module as described in Deploy smart contracts.

    You can exit the Pact interpreter by pressing control-d on the keyboard.

 ## Next steps